A Simple Algorithm for Optimal Search Trees with Two-Way Comparisons: Statement and Proof of Theorem

 The RMLK property from the introduction is a corollary of the theorem.
 To prove it, let $T$ be the optimal tree for $\Queries$, with root as specified in the theorem.
 Then (using induction on $n$) replace each of the two subtrees by an optimal one (for its subproblem) having the RMLK property.
 The resulting tree $T'$ is also an optimal tree for $\Queries$, and has the RMLK property.

-In fact, there must be an optimal tree with the following stronger property. \emph{At any node $N$ that does an equality test, if there are $d$ largest-weight keys in the search space reaching $N$, then the top $d$ nodes on the right spine in $T_N$ do equality tests to those $d$ keys in some order (and permuting that order arbitrarily preserves optimality).} This can be shown directly by a careful treatment of ties arising in Anderson \etals side-weights argument.
+In fact, there must be an optimal tree with the following stronger property. \emph{At any node $N$ that does an equality test, if there are $d$ largest-weight keys in the search space reaching $N$, then the top $d$ nodes on the right spine in $T_N$ do equality tests to those $d$ keys in some order (and permuting that order arbitrarily preserves optimality).} See Corollary~\ref{cor: root stronger} in Appendix~\ref{sec: root stronger}.

+{ \paragraph{Acknowledgements.} We are very grateful to anonymous reviewers of the journal version for insightful comments that helped us improve the presentation. }